pdmct/behaviour-trees-controller/README.md

-## Behaviour Trees example
+## Behaviour Trees -- Home Battery Controller
-A small example program for playing around with behaviour trees.
+A small example program for playing around with behaviour trees that got a bit out of hand.

 This is an implementation of behaviour trees for controlling a home battery and EV charger.